sushmangupta/nuxt-content-placeholder/2LP - Shopware Backend Development Essentials/3CO - Configuration and settings/3LU_plugin_base_strucuture.md

 By the end of this unit, you will be able to:

-- Know where to place your custom code
+- Know where to place your plugin code
 - Generate a basic plugin structure via the Shopware CLI
-- Recognize where to place your custom code
+- Understand the main directories of a Shopware plugin

 # Introduction